The Communication Department at UB offers a welcoming

 The Department welcomes applicants from international students.
 In addition to the MA and PhD application steps for domestic students, international students should review the following procedures for applying to the graduate programs.

-If you are not a U.S. citizen, submit the online International Student Graduate Financial Form from the International Admissions office website, as well as certified bank statements proving the information submitted on the financial form.
+If you are not a U.S. citizen, submit the online International Student Graduate Financial Form, as well as certified bank statements proving the information submitted on the financial form.
 All forms must be submitted before your application can be reviewed for admission.